 Incompletes - Students who have not completed their research by the end of the semester may be granted either a short Incomplete (I) or a long Incomplete (II).
 The short Incomplete must be made up within the first four weeks of the next regular semester in which the student is enrolled.
 The long Incomplete must be made up by the end of the next regular semester in which the student is enrolled.
 In either case, if the Incomplete is not made up by the deadline, it will become an F. The Incomplete is made up only when the official grade is received by the College Office.
 After a grade is converted to an F, the instructor may choose to change it.
 Please review the College policies regarding incompletes and note the consequences:

-Poster Presentation - Students doing more than one semester of independent research will be required to present a poster at the BBB Student Research Symposium held in April of each year.
+Poster Presentation - Students doing more than one semester of independent research will be required to present a poster at the Neuroscience Student Research Symposium held in April of each year.

-Student Publications - Click here for a list of published articles with a BBB Student as a co-author.
+Student Publications - Click here for a list of published articles with a Neuroscience/BBB major as a co-author.